JaaiDead/SplashOminous/README.md

 ## Contributing

 Contributions are welcome!
 If you're interested in improving Splash Ominous, please fork the repository and submit a pull request with your changes.
-For more details on how to contribute, please read our CONTRIBUTING.md file.

 Thank you for your interest in Splash Ominous.